How To List References on a Resume (With Examples)

 How to write a resume reference list

-As you begin putting together a list of references for employers to call on during the hiring process, ask yourself the following questions to guide your document.
+As you begin putting together a list of references for employers to call on during the hiring process, consider the following steps to guide your document.

 The number of references you list depends on your career level.
 For example, if you’re entering the job market for the first time, you may only need to list three references.
 However, if you’re applying for a more senior role, you will want to consider a longer reference list with contacts from different points in your professional history.
 Often, employers will provide instruction on how many references they’d like to hear from—in this case, follow any guidance you’re given during the hiring process.